You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

 The biggest consideration you need to make when you want to hire a virtual assistant is the return you’ll get on your investment.

-That’s right, good ol’ ROI should be the fundamental principle driving your decision to hire a VA.
+That’s right, good ol’ ROI should be the fundamental principle driving your decision to hire a virtual assistant.
 It is an investment, after all – when you do it right.

 But how do you know when the investment will pay off?